 Just how scary is this smoking “alternative?”
 To help set the record straight, we’re busting these 5 myths:

 There is no evidence that routine brushing and flossing will undo the harm that smokeless tobacco can do to your smile.
-In fact, the 28 carcinogenic chemicals contained in the chewing tobacco can actually alter the cells in your gum tissue.

 Non-users are still paying for users’ bad habits.
 In South Dakota, the annual cost of healthcare directly caused by tobacco use is $373,000,000.